MMillward2012/deepmind_internship/README.md

 - Edit `config/pipeline_config.json` to select your model (e.g., TinyBERT, DistilBERT, MiniLM, MobileBERT, FinBERT), set hyperparameters, and choose data sources.
 No code changes required.

 ### 5. Train your model
-- Run the training notebook: `notebooks_generalized/2_train_models_generalized.ipynb`.
+- Run the training notebook: `notebooks/2_train_models.ipynb`.
 - Supports Hugging Face and PyTorch models.

-### 6. Convert to ONNX (and quantize)
+### 6. Convert to ONNX (and quantise)
-- Use `notebooks_generalized/3_convert_to_onnx_generalized.ipynb` to export your model for fast inference.
-(Quantization support coming soon.)
+- Use `notebooks/3_convert_to_onnx.ipynb` to export your model for fast inference.
+(Quantisation support coming soon.)

 ### 7. Run explainability and error analysis
-- Open `notebooks_generalized/5_explainability_generalized.ipynb` to launch the interactive dashboard.
+- Open `notebooks/4_explainability.ipynb` to launch the interactive dashboard.
-- Analyze errors, generate SHAP/LIME/attention/GradCAM explanations, and get recommendations for fine-tuning.
+- Analyse errors, generate SHAP/LIME/attention/GradCAM explanations, and get recommendations for fine-tuning.

 ### 8. Fine-tune and benchmark
-- Use `notebooks_generalized/6_fine_tune_generalized.ipynb` for targeted, analysis-driven fine-tuning.
+- Use `notebooks/5a_explainability_fine_tune.ipynb` for targeted, analysis-driven fine-tuning.
-- Benchmark your models in `notebooks_generalized/4_colab_benchmarks.ipynb` or `7_benchmarks_generalized.ipynb` for latency, throughput, and memory.
+- Benchmark your models in `notebooks/6_colab_benchmarks.ipynb` or `6_benchmarks.ipynb` for latency, throughput, and memory.

 ### 9. Deploy or iterate
 - Export your best models from the `models/` directory for deployment, or iterate with new configs and data.